wp-plugins/hackadelic-widgetvoodoo/readme.txt

 == Description ==

+This plugin morphs your sidebar widgets into collapsible, cool AJAX-type citizens.
 Check out [the plug-in homepage](http://hackadelic.com/solutions/wordpress/widgetvoodoo "Hackadelic Widget Voodoo") for in-depth information about the plug-in.

 ### Change Log